 The code in parentheses that follows the location is the call number for the standard.
 Often, this is the standard number.
 (Be aware: if you've used a citation to identify the needed standard, the call number may vary from the number cited.
 Typically there may be additional acronyms or, if the standard is not in the Standards Center it may have a Library of Congress call number.)
 You will need to know this number in order to find the standard on the shelf or in the Standards Center.

 The majority of the standards are housed in filing cabinets that line the room.
 They are arranged alphabetically by the acronym for the issuing organization and by code/number.
 It's generally best to interpret punctuation as spaces.
 For example, ANSI/AASHTO/AWS D1.5M/D1.5:2010 is filed before ANSI C82.3, which comes before ANSI/ISO/ASQC 9000-2..

-If you have identified a standard and found it in Quick Search, but can't find it in the library, ask at the Circulation Desk or contact the librarian listed on this page.
+If you have identified a standard and found it in Quick Search, but can't find it in the library, ask at the Main Desk or contact the librarian listed on this page.

 In general, because industry standards are very expensive and some are irreplaceable, we prefer researchers to scan or photocopy individual pages they need from a standard rather than checking them out.
-However, standards can be checked out, upon special request, by contacting Erin Thomas or Norma Dowell.
+However, standards can be checked out on a case by case basis by contacting Erin Thomas.